 Basic infrastructure is missing at the Stations of Barnes, Mortlake and North Sheen which have no lift access to platforms.
-Mortlake Station would have an enormous extra strain put on what is essentially a rural station in character on a single-lane and heavily used road.
+Mortlake Station would have an enormous extra strain put on what is essentially a rural station in character on a single-

 Crowds of people stand by the railway crossings when they are down - which can for 45 minutes every hour causing a danger where people and traffic mingle on the narrow crossing.
 The pedestrian bridge at Mortlake is high and does not cater for buggies, heavy cycles (eg electric bikes) or wheelchairs which form groups at the level crossings.
 Emergency vehicles will be hampered in these congested single lanes.

 - 4. Pollution: The issues of extra pollution does not appear to have been addressed. - 5.
 I object strongly to the removal of well-used playing fields.
-How can we justify building on green fields, and in particular with a school for 1200 children on the site.
+How can we justify building on green fields, and in particular with a school for 1200 children on the site (the site also falls below DFE guidelines for space for that many pupils).
 An astroturf is not a suitable alternative for children and bussing them to another site in heavy traffic will be costly and a waste of time.
-Covid has shown us how valuable our environment is and planning should surely not allow such an eco-unfriendly plan be permitted.
+Covid has shown us how valuable our environment is and planning should surely not allow such an ecounfriendly plan be permitted.